-An estoppel claim could arise where, for example, a father promises to his son that he will give him the family farm and, relying on that promise, the son works on the farm for many years on a low wage.
+A proprietary estoppel claim could arise where, for example, a father promises to his son that he will give him the family farm and, relying on that promise, the son works on the farm for many years on a low wage.
 If the father does not subsequently transfer the farm to his son, his son could have an estoppel claim against his father (or his father’s estate).
-This is explored further in our article 'An unsuccessful disputed wills case - a broken promise'.

 Constructive trust claims